crosenfrisk/Popcorn/README.md

 ## Process

 We wanted our application to provide a solution to a problem we feel is relevant to people of all ages in our society who grapple with indecision when it comes to at-home entertainment.
 Having spent the last two years at home during a global pandemic, streaming services have become a top form of entertainment when going out is less of a possibility.
 However, the more time we spend at home, the less we might feel we have options, or that we've "seen everything."
 Streaming services frequently only promote content within their own platform, keeping users insulated and perhaps leading to what feels like boredom or lack of options.
-While algorithms can sometimes be useful, sometimes letting a consumer choose a show or movie based on mood (based on genre, run time, etc.) gives users a sense of autonomy and choice.
-We hope our application's simple design and interface is intuitive for all users.
+While algorithms can sometimes be useful, sometimes letting a consumer choose a show or movie based on mood, selecting a genre or typing a keyword, giving users a sense of autonomy and choice.
+We hope our application's simple design and interface is intuitive for all.

 USER STORY:
 AS AN indecisive media consumer